|

 with

-representation of the inhomogeneous Lorentz group on their own.
-It makes
+inhomogeneous Lorentz group on their own.
+It makes sense to associate

-sense to associate the states of a particular particle type with
+the states of a particular particle type with components of an

-components of an irreducible representation of the inhomogeneous Lorentz
+irreducible representation of the inhomogeneous Lorentz group, meaning

 It should be noted that different types of particles may be related to